fastai/fastpages/README.md

 5. [Commit and push](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) your file(s) to GitHub in your repository's master branch.

 6. GitHub will automatically convert your files to blog posts.
 You can click on the Actions tab of your repo to view the logs of this process.

+7. If you wish you can preview how your blog will look locally before commiting to GitHub.
+If you wish to do so, please see the [development guide](_dev_tools/README.md).

 ## Using The GitHub Action & Your Own Custom Blog